Jules Reimerink

-Jules Reimerink (born 30 September 1989) is a Dutch footballer who plays for Oberliga Niedersachsen club TuS Bersenbrück.
-He is a two-footed player and plays as a winger, but can also play as a striker.
+Jules Reimerink (born 30 September 1989) is a Dutch former professional footballer.
+He was a two-footed player who played as a winger, but could also play as a striker.

 Club career

 Twente

 Born in Oldenzaal, Overijssel, Reimerink began his youth career at hometown team, the amateurs of Quick '20.
 Because of his great displays for the youth team, he was picked up by top-tier side FC Twente.
 Between 2001 and 2007, he played for the youth team, joining the reserves in summer 2007.
 He became top goalscorer of Twente's reserves and also won the cup with the second squad.
 He was rewarded with a new four-year contract, which he signed, keeping him in Enschede until 2011.
 It was also announced that he would join Go Ahead Eagles on loan for the next one-and-a-half season.

 Go Ahead Eagles (loan)

 On 18 January 2009, Reimerink made his Eerste Divisie debut for the Eagles.
 He was positioned as right striker in the starting lineup.
 Go Ahead Eagles, however, were defeated 0–1 by Zwolle through a goal scored by Derk Boerrigter.
 After having played six matches – five matches in the starting lineup, one as a substitute – he suffered a fracture in his left ankle.
 This meant that Reimerink was ruled out for four to six weeks In the 2009–10 season, Reimerink stayed on loan at Go Ahead Eagles.
 This resulted in a strong season for Reimerink, scoring four goals and being chosen as one of the top talents of the Eerste Divisie.